-Habitat for Humanity Bulgaria
+Habitat for Humanity in Bulgaria

 The housing need in Bulgaria

 The majority of Bulgarians own a house or a flat, but they struggle to maintain them.
 Many live in big blocks of flats constructed 40-50 years ago.
 Maintenance of these buildings has become a severe challenge for the homeowners, as the structures are rapidly deteriorating.
 At the same time, social housing programs have been cancelled and low-income families have no options to improve their living conditions.

 Meet a Habitat family